-- Medical expenses.
-Florida law allows you to go after compensation for treatment you needed for your injuries.
-You may be entitled to compensation for things like ambulance transportation, urgent care center, emergency room, hospital, doctors, diagnostic procedures like lab work, x-rays and other imaging tests, surgery, prescription drugs, and physical therapy.
+- Medical expenses: Florida law allows you to go after compensation for treatment you needed for your injuries.
+You may be entitled to compensation for things like ambulance transportation, urgent care, emergency room visits, hospitalization, doctors, diagnostic procedures like lab work, x-rays and other imaging tests, surgery, prescription drugs, and physical therapy.

-- Lost wages, for the income you missed because of the accident and recuperation time.
+- Lost wages: You could collect for the income you missed because of the accident and recuperation time.
 Lost wages can also include wages, salary, self-employment, and other forms of income.

-- Rehabilitation center, if you sustained catastrophic injuries, like traumatic brain injury or spinal cord damage, that caused you to need intensive medical care at a specialized treatment facility.
+- Rehabilitation center: If you sustained catastrophic injuries, like traumatic brain injury or spinal cord damage, this could have caused you to need intensive medical care at a specialized treatment facility.

-- Long-term care, when devastating injuries cause a victim to need daily assistance with medical treatments and personal care.
+- Long-term care: This applies when devastating injuries cause a victim to need daily assistance with medical treatments and personal care.

-- Lessened earning capacity, when injuries cause a person to make less money after the accident than before.
+- Lessened earning capacity: This applies when injuries cause a person to make less money after the accident than before.

-- Disability, when a person’s injuries render him incapable of supporting himself through gainful employment.
+- Disability: Compensation is available when a person’s injuries render them incapable of supporting themselves through gainful employment.

-- Pain and suffering, for the physical discomfort and emotional anguish the victim experienced.
+- Pain and suffering: This is for the physical discomfort and emotional anguish the victim experienced.

-- Other intangible damages, like disfigurement, depression and anxiety, loss of enjoyment of life, post-traumatic stress disorder (PTSD), and a spousal claim for loss of consortium.
+- Other intangible damages: This includes factors like disfigurement, depression and anxiety, loss of enjoyment of life, post-traumatic stress disorder (PTSD), and a spousal claim for loss of consortium.